WOKALO/Airflow-AWS-Deployment/index.md

 ## Airflow AWS Deployment
+Airflow is a platform to programmatically author, schedule and monitor workflows.
+Main components will be installed and configured are
+- Webserver
+- Scheduler
+- Workers
+- Shared File System
+- Queue
+- Metadb

 ### EC2 Configuration
 The configuration below is for a test environment burndown.
 Only a free micro EC2 instance initiated and the drawbacks are memory limitation which cannot start airflow webserver, scheduler, and worker services in the same time.